calipersjs/calipers/README.md

 Calipers was motivated by high overhead and blocking of the main event loop when using `child_process.exec`.
 At [Lob](https://lob.com) we must validate image and PDF sizes during request-time.
 The simplest solution was to shell-out to ImageMagick to identify the type and size of a file.
 Upon investigation, this was a major bottleneck, primarily because `exec` blocks the main loop for significant periods of time.

-Status: Support for PDFs and PNGs.
+Status: Support for PDFs, PNGs and JPEGs.

 # Examples